fennel-ai/client/docs/pages/concepts/dataset.md

 ### Index

-Keyed datasets can be indexed by applying the `@index` decorator and indexed datasets can be looked up via the `lookup` method on datasets.
+Keyed datasets can be indexed by setting `index` to be `True` in the `dataset` decorator and indexed datasets can be looked up via the `lookup` method on datasets.

 <pre snippet="datasets/datasets#dataset_index_basic" status="success"
     message="Creates online & offline indices on key field 'uid'">